igor1309/igor1309.github.io/Content/articles/2022/2022-08-20-fastlane-screenshots.md

 # CHECK GRAMMARLY

 # THERE IS A START IN SWIFT PLAYGROUNDS @ iPad called Screenshottable
+---
+date: 2022-08-20 10:10
+description: Automating app screenshots and previews for App Store with Snapshotting and fastlane
+tags: App Store, fastlane, screenshots
+---

+Table of contents

+- The problem
+- Solution: Automation
+    - Prepare screenshots
+        - SwiftUI views for app previews or screenshots
+            -
+    - Make screenshots
+        - Device sizes
+        - Languages
+        - Git LFS for images

+    - Publish to App Store with fastlane

 Manually managing _screenshots_ and _[app previews](https://developer.apple.com/app-store/app-previews/)_ for your app is quite a pain.
 You have to provide at least one screenshot for every device size and app previews are optional.
 (App Radar has a [nice summary](https://appradar.com/blog/ios-app-screenshot-sizes-and-guidelines-for-the-apple-app-store) of guidelines and requirements.)